New Comprehensive Zoning By-Law

 In the Council Chambers, 50 Colborne St S, Simcoe ON

-- Expansion of value-added uses in the Agricultural Zone;
+- Expansion of value-added uses in the Agricultural area;

 We want to hear from you.
-We welcome your comments and questions and encourage interested community members to attend the open house and public meeting and/or submit written comments and direct questions through the contact information listed below.
+We welcome your comments and questions and encourage interested community members to attend the meeting and/or submit written comments and direct questions through the contact information listed below.

 Norfolk County’s New Zoning By-Law